 Who is eligible What is exempted Where to apply Highest ranking graduate of an accredited Texas high school.
 Tuition during first two long-session semesters following graduation.
-Obtain certification from high school and present to Student Accounts Receivable, MAI 4
+The Texas Education Agency provides the University with a list of eligible students.